NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/lib_aci_connect.md

 ###Events generated###
 * ACI_EVT_CMD_RSP is generated when the nRF8001 device receives the command.
 * ACI_EVT_CONNECTED is generated when the peer device is connected to the nRF8001 device.
-See list of [Returned values](https://devzone.nordicsemi.com/nrf8001_ps_v1.2.pdf#G1051027 "Go to nRF8001 PS")
+[Returned values](https://devzone.nordicsemi.com/nrf8001_ps_v1.2.pdf#G1051027 "Go to nRF8001 PS").
 * ACI_EVT_DISCONNECTED with aci_status ACI_STATUS_ERROR_ADVT_TIMEOUT is generated when no peer device connects to the nRF8001 device.

-* The lib_aci_get_event() is used to get the ACI events from the nRF8001 device.
+    lib_aci_get_event() is used to get the ACI events from the nRF8001 device.